Blackmail (1929 film): Legacy

 In March 1929, New Pin and Crimson Circle were trade-shown at the same screening for film exhibitors in London.

 The plot of Downton Abbey: A New Era (2022), produced by Ronald Neame's grandson Gareth Neame, is partly inspired by Blackmail.

-Preservation and home video status
+Preservation status and home media

 A restoration of Blackmails silent version was completed in 2012, as part of the BFI's £2 million "Save the Hitchcock 9" project to restore all of the director's surviving silent films.

-Like Hitchcock's other British films, all of which are copyrighted worldwide, Blackmail has been heavily bootlegged on home video.
-Additionally, various licensed, restored releases of both silent and sound versions have appeared on DVD and video on demand from Optimum in the UK, Lionsgate in the US, and others.

-At the end of 2025, Blackmail will enter the public domain in the United States but for the silent version, this is only in its non-restored, scoreless form.
-It will remain copyrighted in the rest of the world until the end of 2065.
+At the beginning of 2025, Blackmail entered the public domain in the United States.